Claude Monet: Exile and Argenteuil

 He married Camille on 28 June 1870, just before the outbreak of the Franco-Prussian War.
 During the war, he and his family lived in London and the Netherlands to avoid conscription.
 Monet and Charles-François Daubigny lived in self-imposed exile.
-While living in London, Monet met his old friend Pissarro, the American painter James Abbott McNeill Whistler, and befriended his first and primary art dealer Paul Durand-Ruel; an encounter that would be decisive for his career.
+While living in London, Monet met his old friend Pissarro and the American painter James Abbott McNeill Whistler, and befriended his first and primary art dealer, Paul Durand-Ruel, an encounter that would be decisive for his career.
 There he saw and admired the works of John Constable and J. M. W. Turner and was impressed by Turner's treatment of light, especially in the works depicting the fog on the Thames.
 He repeatedly painted the Thames, Hyde Park and Green Park.
 In the spring of 1871, his works were refused authorisation for inclusion in the Royal Academy exhibition and police suspected him of revolutionary activities.
 That same year he learned of his father's death.

 The family moved to Argenteuil in 1871, where he, influenced by his time with Dutch painters, mostly painted the Seine's surrounding area.
 He acquired a sailboat to paint on the river.
 In 1874, he signed a six-and-a-half year lease and moved into a newly built "rose-colored house with green shutters" in Argenteuil, where he painted fifteen paintings of his garden from a panoramic perspective.
 Paintings such as Gladioli marked what was likely the first time Monet had cultivated a garden for the purpose of his art.
 The house and garden became the "single most important" motif of his final years in Argenteuil.
 For the next four years, he painted mostly in Argenteuil and took an interest in the colour theories of chemist Michel Eugène Chevreul.
 For three years of the decade, he rented a large villa in Saint-Denis for a thousand francs per year.
 Camille Monet on a Garden Bench displays the garden of the villa, and what some have argued to be Camille's grief upon learning of her father's death.

 Monet and Camille were often in financial straits during this period—they were unable to pay their hotel bill during the summer of 1870 and likely lived on the outskirts of London as a result of insufficient funds.
 An inheritance from his father, together with sales of his paintings, did, however, enable them to hire two servants and a gardener by 1872.
 Following the successful exhibition of some maritime paintings and the winning of a silver medal at Le Havre, Monet's paintings were seized by creditors, from whom they were bought back by a shipping merchant, Gaudibert, who was also a patron of Boudin.